starkfell/starkfell.github.io/_posts/2017-01-02-deploying-hadoop-in-azure-using-ambari.md

 ---
 layout: post
 comments: true
-title: "Deploying Hadoop in Azure using Ambari"
+title: "Deploying a Hadoop Cluster on standard Linux VMs in Azure from an ARM Template"
 date: 2017-01-02
 ---

-This article covers how to deploy a Hadoop Cluster running on CentOS 6.8 in Azure using Apache Ambari from an ARM Template.
+This article covers how to deploy a Hadoop Cluster using Apache Ambari running on Linux Virtual Machines in Azure from an ARM Template.

 # Overview